florianmainguy/florianmainguy.github.io/_posts/2015-08-28-sum-of-prime-numbers-program-optimization.markdown

 ##Fifth Solution - Revelation

 Multiples of any primes are half even, half odd.
-That means that half of the time, we eliminate even multiples, that have already been eliminated with the prime ***2***.
+That means that half of the time, we eliminate even multiples, that have already been eliminated with the prime <code class="highlight">2</code>.
 Can we avoid doing that ?

 {% highlight ruby linenos%}
 # SOLUTION 5 Executed Time: 0.348s